Roasted_Chicken_on_plate

 The scent of roasting chicken still makes Jill Vedaa want to dance.

 “[Growing up], we’d dance and cook in the kitchen.
 We used to listen to the soundtrack for ‘The Big Chill.’
-That was very popular in my family,” recalls the chef and co-owner of Salt, located in the Cleveland suburb of Lakewood.
+That was very popular in my family,” recalls the chef and co-owner of Poppy in Cleveland (she also owned and operated and critically lauded, which operated in the Cleveland suburb of Lakewood before closing in 2024).
 “When I got older I’d find recipes that I wanted to try and we’d make those.”

 Vedaa’s parents both worked full time, but her mother always made the evening meal rather than opting for TV dinners or other mealtime shortcuts, and one of the most memorable is her whole roasted chicken.